Visual Template Inference for Data Extraction from Documents: Field Inference

+Location-based matches are effective for \update{inferring} fields as shown by Proposition 1 and 2.
+However, when a field's value is constant across records (e.g., when the value of \code{Disposition} is always \code{SUSTAINED} in police complaints), this value may share similar location vector patterns with its corresponding field.
+To address this case, we incorporate LLMs to provide semantic knowledge to help distinguish whether a phrase is a value or a field.

+We now outline our field inference algorithm in Algorithm~\ref{alg:field}, which uses location-based matching as the primary method, while incorporating LLMs to enhance robustness and handle edge cases where location vector patterns alone may be misleading.

-\textbf{Step 1: Phrase Clustering}. \sys first merges any pair of phrases $p_i$ and $p_j$ into one cluster if $M(p_i,p_j) = 1$ (Line 2-9).
-After clustering, the set of true field phrases per node in the underlying template tend to be in the same cluster, while values tend to be in separate clusters.
-Consider police complaints in Figure~\ref{fig:police-example}. \sys ensures that the set of true fields appearing in the same table block, such as $B_1,B_3$, and $B_4$, are merged into one cluster, based on Proposition~\ref{prop:table}.
+\textbf{Step 1: Phrase Clustering}. \sys first merges any pair of phrases $p_i$ and $p_j$ into one cluster if $M(p_i,p_j) = 1$ (Line 2-9). \rtwo{After clustering, true fields that share consistent location vectors are grouped in the same cluster leading to large clusters, whereas value clusters tend to be smaller due to their inconsistent location patterns. } Consider police complaints in Figure~\ref{fig:police-example}.
+This step ensures that the set of true fields appearing in the same table block, such as $B_1,B_3$, and $B_4$, are merged into one cluster, based on Proposition~\ref{prop:table}.

+\textbf{Step 2: Cluster Pruning}. \rtwo{\sys prunes value clusters from the resulting clustering based on the observation that value clusters are typically smaller than field clusters. \sys incorporates cluster size into a confidence width metric explained shortly: larger clusters (likely fields) have lower width, indicating higher confidence, while smaller clusters (likely values) have higher width.
+To enhance robustness, \sys also incorporates semantic knowledge provided by LLMs.
+Each cluster is assigned a probability of being a field or value cluster based on the semantics of its phrases (e.g., \code{5/15/2023} is more likely a value than \code{Date}; easily judged by LLMs). } Let $|C|$ denote the size of cluster $C$ (i.e., number of phrases), $Pr(C)$ the probability that $C$ is a field cluster, and $w(C)$ the width of the confidence interval, respectively.
+Estimating $Pr(C)$ requires semantic knowledge provided by LLMs by using the prompt below, where the phrases in $C$ are used to fill the [phrases] placeholder. \mypython{

-\textbf{Step 2: Cluster Pruning}.
-The resulting clusters from Step 1 may include many value clusters, which must be pruned.
-Let $|C|$ denote the number of phrases in cluster $C$, $Pr(C)$ the probability that $C$ is a field cluster, and $w(C)$ the width of the confidence interval, respectively.
-Estimating $Pr(C)$ requires semantic knowledge to distinguish fields from values, for which LLMs are a promising tool.
-To estimate $Pr(C)$, we use LLMs with the prompt: "Given the set of phrases with the type as key or value, return the phrases that are more likely to be keys," appending the phrases in $C$. $Pr(C)$ is estimated as the percentage of fields identified by LLMs over all phrases in $C$. $w(C)$ is computed conditioned on a confidence level 95\% as $w(C) = 2\times 1.96\times \sqrt{\frac{Pr(C)(1-Pr(C))}{|C|}}$.
-Intuitively, \textit{a cluster with high $Pr(C)$ and small $w(C)$ is likely a field cluster}.
+LLM Prompt: Given a list of phrases labeled as either "key" or "value", identify and return the phrases that are more likely to be keys.
+[Phrases]} $Pr(C)$ is estimated as the percentage of fields identified by LLMs over all phrases in $C$. $w(C)$ is computed conditioned on a confidence level of 95\% as $w(C) = 2\times 1.96\times \sqrt{\frac{Pr(C)(1-Pr(C))}{|C|}}$.